HackThisSite/dns01cf/README.md

 ## DESCRIPTION

 *dns01cf* is a single-file, Wrangler-free Cloudflare Worker that enables ACME DNS-01 validation while protecting your DNS with granular ACLs.
+Only one domain needs to be behind Cloudflare, the rest can be anywhere.

 Installation takes just a few minutes and can be done directly in the Cloudflare web UI -- no installation of Git, Wrangler, or anything required!

+### FEATURES

-:heavy_check_mark: **Fast Installation**: Deploying *dns01cf* requires only three steps: 1) Create a new Cloudflare API token, 2) Create a new Cloudflare Worker and copy the contents of the [`worker.js`](worker.js) file from this repository into that new Worker, 3) Set the required and any desired optional environment variables, and deploy!
+:heavy_check_mark: **[Fast Installation](#installation)**: Deploying *dns01cf* requires only three main steps: 1) Create a new Cloudflare API token, 2) Create a new Cloudflare Worker and copy the contents of the [`worker.js`](worker.js) file from this repository into that new Worker, 3) Set the required and any desired optional environment variables, and deploy!

-:heavy_check_mark: **Secure DNS**: ACME clients can only modify TXT records strictly within the ACLs you define for each client.
+:heavy_check_mark: **[Secure DNS](#usage)**: ACME clients can only modify TXT records strictly within the ACLs you define for each client.

-:heavy_check_mark: **Minimal Cloudflare Dependency**: Only one domain needs to be behind Cloudflare, the rest can be anywhere. *dns01cf* is best used with [domain aliasing](https://dan.langille.org/2019/02/01/acme-domain-alias-mode/).
+:heavy_check_mark: **[Minimal Cloudflare Dependency](#one-domain-behind-cloudflare-domain-aliasing)**: Only one domain needs to be behind Cloudflare, the rest can be anywhere. *dns01cf* is best used with [domain aliasing](https://dan.langille.org/2019/02/01/acme-domain-alias-mode/).

-:heavy_check_mark: **Many ACME Clients Supported**: If an ACME client does not yet support *dns01cf*, that's okay!
+:heavy_check_mark: **[Many ACME Clients Supported](#usage)**: If an ACME client does not yet support *dns01cf*, that's okay!
 It also supports challenges meant for [acme-dns](https://github.com/joohoi/acme-dns), too, and more are coming soon.

-### WHY?

-When using the [ACME protocol](https://en.wikipedia.org/wiki/Automatic_Certificate_Management_Environment) to obtain a free TLS certificate, currently the only challenge type available for wildcard certificates is DNS-01.
-However this method requires that all ACME clients requesting wildcard certificates be given access to perform DNS changes.

-In their documentation for Challenge Types, [Let's Encrypt even states the following risk for DNS-01](https://letsencrypt.org/docs/challenge-types/#dns-01-challenge):

-> Keeping API credentials on your web server is risky.

-Nearly all DNS providers with APIs give effectively all-or-nothing API access to a whole zone (domain), if not all zones in the account.
-If an ACME client with DNS API credentials is compromised, all of the zones those API credentials have access to are compromised as well.

-Therefore, *dns01cf* was created to enable a more secure means of completing ACME DNS-01 challenges without unnecessarily exposing entire DNS zones to all clients.
-Furthermore, to make *dns01cf* fast to install and easy to use, it has been kept limited a single file with pure JavaScript and no dependencies while requiring minimal configuration.

 ### SCENARIOS